From the kitchen of Britta Brones

 For large gatherings or for making in preparation for the entire advent season, I will make a double batch, or more, and add raisins and almonds as necessary during the ensuing weeks.
 Advent coffee, goodies and glögg are consumed all four Sundays before Christmas.
 For festive gatherings where the pot will be visible, I take a whole thin-skinned orange, pierce it in many places with a knife point and insert whole cloves in the piercings.
 I use more cloves this way and eliminate the orange juice.
 On occasion, I have added bitters if the mix was too sweet.
 I never use the sugar because, following tradition, we usually serve glögg with many kinds of Swedish cookies and saffron bread so the sugar intake is already over the top.

-There are almost as many recipes for glögg in Sweden as there are old farmsteads and of those recipe, many are much higher in vodka content, while some use only wine.
+There are almost as many recipes for glögg in Sweden as there are old farmsteads; many of those recipes are much higher in vodka content, while some use only wine.

 God Jul och gott Nytt År.